bifurcationkit/BifurcationKitDocs.jl/docs/src/branchswitching.md

 > Check the docs of [Fold / Hopf Continuation](@ref) and particularly [Setting the jacobian](@ref jac-fold) for improving the speed of computation for large scale systems.

-## From Bautin point to curve Folds of period orbits
+## From Bautin point to curve Folds of periodic orbits

-From the [Bautin normal form](http://scholarpedia.org/article/Bautin_bifurcation), we know that there is a curve of Fold of periodic orbits which branches from it.
+From the [Bautin normal form](http://scholarpedia.org/article/Bautin_bifurcation), we know that there is a curve of Fold of periodic orbits near the bifurcation point.

 We provide an automatic branch switching method in this case which reads as follows: